boreq/vivarium/README.md

 ### Planting

-There is a layer of sphagnum moss + orchid bark + coco coir mixed 1-1-1.
+There is a layer of sphagnum moss + orchid bark + coco coir mixed 1-1-1 at the bottom of the tank.
 There is only spaghnum moss in the pots.

 ### Automation